nigelhorne/ged2sql/README.md

 # ged2sql

-Import a gedcom file into an SQL database
+Import genealogical data from a GEDCOM file into an SQLite database.
+It uses Gedcom for parsing, DBI for database interactions, and Lingua::EN modules for name normalization.

+# Schema Design

+Tables: people, siblings, children, spouses.

+Foreign key constraints enforce relational integrity.